pioneer-dsl-2018/project/README.md

 $ python3 parser.py
 ```

-You should see a file called "output.png" generated in the dirctory and something like this printed out in the terminal
+You should see a file called "output.png" generated in the dirctory and the prettified parse tree printed out in the terminal
 ```
-sentence
-  verb	connect
+expression
+  set_label
-  noun	capacitor
+    capacitor
-  conj	and
+    label
+      15
+      C
+  set_label
-  noun	resistor
+    resistor
-  prep	in
+    label
+      15
+      Om
-  connection	series
+  connection
-  verb	connect
+    components
+      components	capacitor
-  noun	resistor
+      resistor
-  prep	in
-  connection	series
+    series

-[<element.element object at 0x117307b00>, <element.element object at 0x117307b38>, <element.element object at 0x117307828>]

 Process finished with exit code 0